-Marketing directors earn an average of whopping $65000 in the fashion industry.
-Marketing whether you studied it at a fashion school or through an online course using your tm unifi coverage in Malaysia or even at a university, the basic concepts remain the same.
+Marketing directors earn an average of a whopping $65000 in the fashion industry.
+Marketing whether you studied it at a fashion school or in your average university, the basic concepts remain the same.
 It is a marketer’s job to execute big marketing campaigns that bring in hundreds of thousandths dollars of worth of attention to the brand.
 Brand image is spoken to the public only as a result of their continuous effort.
 Marketing directors have many different jobs and there are different types of marketers as well. if your specialty is advertising and promotions, take a run for it because the fashion industry is all about strategic advertising.
 If you are a social media marketer, fashion businesses need a good social media marketer to hold their reputation and image over social media.
 A good social media campaign can make or break the fashion business.

 Public Relation Specialists